 c) resentment that you’re still stuck in your crappy job

-d) despair when you imagine that person walking around outside, free?
+d) envy when you imagine that person walking around outside, free

 Have you ever quit a job, confident you would never work in such an insane asylum again, only to end up in progressively more horrifying workplaces?

 If you answered yes to any or all of the above questions, you might be an underling.
 Congratulations: you have a day.
-Unfortunately but perhaps fittingly, that day falls on February 29th, which occurs once every four years.
-That makes 2016 only the ninth celebration of this holiday.
+Unfortunately, but perhaps fittingly, that day falls on February 29th, which occurs once every four years.
+That makes 2020 only the tenth celebration of this holiday.

 Have a happy International Underlings Day.
 You deserve it.
 Just don’t expect cake.